 If you select a smart motor controller as the preset (e.g. TalonSRX, SPARK MAX, etc.) the Convert Gains checkbox will be automatically checked.
 This means the tool will convert your gains so that they can be used through the smart motor controller’s PID methods.
 Therefore, if you would like to use WPILib’s PID Loops, you must uncheck that box.

 Specify Optimality Criteria¶

 Finally, the user must specify what will be considered an “optimal” controller.
 This takes the form of desired tolerances for the system error and control effort - note that it is not guaranteed that the system will obey these tolerances at all times.

-It is typical to control drives with both position and velocity PIDs, depending on application.
-Either can be selected using the drop-down
+It is typical to control mechanisms with both position and velocity PIDs, depending on application.
+Either can be selected using the drop-down Loop Type menu.

 Enter Known Velocity/Acceleration¶